 - 9.1 The CEO is responsible for notifications to Fraud and Internal Audit Policy (FIAP, DoF), Internal Audit and the Comptroller and Auditor General about all discovered fraud, proven or suspected, including attempted fraud, within or against the Community Relations Council, and its sponsored bodies.
 This arrangement extends to frauds (proven or suspected) including attempted fraud in organisations/companies supported with public funds from Voluntary Bodies and other agents such as Intermediary Funding Bodies/third party organisations funded by the Community Relations Council.
 Other reporting obligations such as money laundering regulations should also be considered as relevant.
-Therefore, the Director of Finance, Administration and Personnel should be notified immediately of all such frauds (02890 227500). - 9.2 Additionally, the Director of Finance, Administration and Personnel will complete the annual return of frauds to Fraud and Internal Audit Policy (FIAP) (by the end of May each year).
+Therefore, the CEO should be notified immediately of all such frauds (02890 227500). - 9.2 Additionally, the Governance, Admin & Assistant Finance Manger should submit an annual return detailing cases of fraud when requested to do so by DoF.
+DoF will collate these returns and produce an Annual Theft Fraud Report.
 Annex 4.7 of Managing Public Money Northern Ireland defines the requirements.